MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/search/understanding-how-search-results-are-displayed.md

 What's going on here, and what's making the search results display so differently?
 That is the subject of this article.

-## About controlling how search results are displayed
+## About controlling how classic search results are displayed
 <a name="BKMK_AboutControllingHowSearchResultsareDisplayed"> </a>

 Search results are displayed in a **Search Results Web Part**.
 The following screen shot shows how SharePoint uses two  *display templates*  to control how information about search results is displayed: